amitu/amitu.github.com/_posts/2015-04-30-no-blackholes.md

 will see when they look outside?
 One hr was like a decade for them.
 4 days would be century.
 A year would be about 10 thousand years outside.

-What if the planet was further closer to black hole?
+What if the planet was further closer to blackhole?
 That one year could be a million year, or a billion year.
 Close enough and an hour would be a trillion year.
 All of this is normal, just put any time dilation number, and Eisntiens equation tells you how close to blackhole you have to be.
 This is still out of